 Atlassian and our excellent developer community have also written a number of other frameworks that you can use.
 These frameworks are not supported by Atlassian but they may be supported by members of the community:

 The web fragment finder is an app which loads a Web Fragment: Web Item, Web Section, Web Panel, in all available Jira locations.
 Web Fragments contain a unique location, making it easier to identify the right extension points for your app.

 The Connect inspector is an extremely useful tool allowing developers to watch live lifecycle and webhook events in your web browser.
 The inspector allows you to generate a temporary Atlassian Connect app you install into your Cloud Development Environment.
 It will live for three days and store any lifecycle and webhook events that it receives.

 Entity property tool

 In Jira, you can store data against the host product without a backend.
-Learn about storing data without a database.
+Learn about storing data with entity properties.
 This kind of hosted data storage is implemented via Entity Properties and the Entity Property tool makes it trivial to create, read, update, and delete Entity Properties in Jira.

 This validator will check that your descriptor is syntactically correct.
 Paste the JSON content of your app descriptor in the interactive editor, and any issues with the schema will be shown inline in the editor view.

 Jira cloud-to-server plugin converter